NVSL/QuadClass-Resources/labs/Building-The-Quadcopter-Schematic/README.md

 ### The Microcontroller

-Here's the schematic for the Basic Breakout Board (BBB) without the voltage regulator.
-It's the reference design for your microcontroller, the radio, and the programming headers.
+Here's the schematic for a board called the Basic Breakout Board (BBB).
+It uses the same microcontroller as your quadocpter, but it does not include the voltage regulator.
+It's the reference design for your microcontroller, and the radio.
+The design also includes the 6-pin programming header you can see on the bottom of the FCB.

-Why did I give a picture of hat you need to build?
+Why did I give a picture of what you need to build?
 Because reference designs are a very common practice in real PCB designs.
+The most reliable way to convey design requirements is to provide a working design.
 Why reinvent the wheel?

 ![Microcontroller schematic](images/microcontroller.png)